openmobilityfoundation/mobility-data-specification/policy/README.md

 Creating, editing, and publishing policies may be performed via a variety of mechanisms, and are therefore not specified here.
 Authoring tools would optionally provide schema extensions for tooling, including author, Provider-specificity, etc. We may add a specific instance of such extensions in a later revision of this document, but at present that’s TBD.

-One mechanism may be via a source-control repository, where pull-requests to Policy objects are proposed, left open to public commentary, etc., and served as static content via the endpoints listed above.
+One mechanism may be via a source-control repository, where pull-requests to Policy objects are proposed, left open to public commentary, etc., and served as static content via flat files or the endpoints listed above.

 Another possibility would be a policy-editing REST API, where drafts of Policy objects are mutable, pending publication.
 This would be the API for manual policy-creation with GUI tooling.
-LADOT may propose a specific separate policy-editing API in the future.
+LADOT will propose a specific policy-editing API in the future.

 Certain policies could be fully dynamic, e.g. caps could be raised and lowered via algorithm on a day-to-day or even hour-to-hour basis.
 No-fly-zones could be created in quasi-real-time in response to emergencies or road-closures.